Pysanky Workshop Reception

 Artist Biography

-Janet Hundrieser is the Great-Granddaughter of Ukrainian immigrants from the tiny village of Volkivtsi in Ternopil, Ukraine.
 As a child, her grandmother explained the fundamentals of pysanky and she was captivated.
-After her grandmother died, she trekked into the Ukrainian Village during Lent, for books and supplies in the pre-internet world, learning how to make pysanky in earnest while building upon her knowledge and skills.
+After her grandmother died, she began an annual Lenten trek to the Ukrainian Village in Chicago to purchase books and supplies in the pre-internet world.
+She learned how to make pysanky in earnest, building her skillset and knowledge.
 She has hosted “Egg Days” in her home, where she has taught family, friends, neighbors, and colleagues how to make pysanky and enjoy traditional food celebrating Ukrainian culture.
 In Ukrainian folklore, it is believed that as long as pysanky are being made, good will triumph over evil and peace will prevail throughout the world.
 It is her hope this is true and happily shares her pysanky and expertise.
-Janet also manages the Facebook Group, “Drapak-Zabiaka Family History and Photographs”, where her Ukrainian cousins exchange information, ask questions, learn family stories and enjoy multi-generational Zooms.
+Janet also created and manages the Facebook Group, “Drapak-Zabiaka Family History and Photographs”, where her Ukrainian cousins exchange information, ask questions, learn family history and enjoy multi-generational Zooms across four time zones.

+Janet is fascinated by the interplay between color and design in everyday life.
+She explores that dynamic not only through pysanky, but in mosaic, decoupage, sewing, quilting, needlepoint, embroidery, cross-stitch, crochet and knitting.
+During the first year of the Covid pandemic in 2020, she made and donated over 400 facemasks and in the second year, completed seven quilts.
+Besides these creative interests, Janet uses DNA to help adoptees find their parentage and family history via genetic genealogy.
 She began her career at NU in 2005 at The Center for Public Safety, providing program support for law enforcement, traffic, and engineering training.
 In 2014 she became the executive assistant to the chair of pathology at the Feinberg School of Medicine.
 Since 2017 she has been the administrator for the Science in Human Culture Program.
 She attended DePaul University and received a B.S. degree in psychology from Northwestern University.